Updated May 15, 2021. Medical review by Albert J. Hart, MD

 - Point out that current research models are suggesting that low cholesterol levels are associated with Alzheimer's Disease.

 If you get the answer that this contradictory cholesterol information is bunk and the doctor is unwilling to learn more, maybe you need a new physician.

 Although I have a Master's degree in Applied Clinical Nutrition, I am not a physician.
-Do not change your medication without speaking to your physician.
+Do not change your medication or health regimen without speaking to your physician.
 The advice on this website is not intended to replace the advice of your physician.
 My intention is to provide the alternative facts, so that you have all the information you need to make informed decisions about your health care.

 All of my books are available in electronic PDF, and now in paperback on Amazon!